cesarm1987/cesarm1987/README.md

 Hello there,

-Triligual Network Designer and Salesforce Developer.
-I am passionate about technologies with 8+ years of IT experience mainly in basic programing and networking.
-I helped classmates and students with homework related to CCNA, programing both in Java and Python mainly.
-A team leader always working along with co-workers to complete projects and goals together.
+Trilingual Network Designer and Salesforce Developer.
+I am passionate about technologies and have more than 8 years of IT experience, mainly in basic programming and networking.
+I helped classmates and students with homework related to CCNA, programming both in Java and Python mainly.
+A team leader always works with co-workers to complete projects and goals together.

-During the last couple of months I helped out students from Costa Rica Collegues to implement networks mainly for colleges projects.
-In addition to that I gave them private lessons to pass the CCNA modules exams. #CCNA #network #success #career #NetworkDesigner
+During the last couple of months, I helped out students from Costa Rica and colleagues to implement networks, mainly for college projects.
+In addition to that, I gave them private lessons to pass the CCNA module exams. #CCNA #network #success #career #NetworkDesigner

 #### Where to find me